Alexandru Ioan Cuza University: Grounds

 The university grounds lie on Copou Hill in the northern part of the city.

 The main university building, known as the University Palace, was erected between 1893 and 1897, and extended in 1933–1937, on the site of the first Iași National Theatre which had burned down in 1888.
 The Hall of the university, known as The Hall of the Lost Footsteps, served as a parliamentary debating chamber between 1917 and 1918 when, during the Great War, Iași was the capital of Romania.
-In 1968–1978, the painter Sabin Bălaşa created a series of strongly romanticized frescoes for the arcades.
+In 1968–1978, the painter Sabin Bălașa created a series of strongly romanticized frescoes for the arcades.
 The University Palace is shared with the Gheorghe Asachi Technical University.